michaeljohnilagan/comp599project/README.md

 # Learning from both helpers and trolls: Latent class analysis for the single-turn conversational safety task

 Michael John Ilagan and Michelle Yang
 2022 December 12

+This repository is in partial fulfillment of the requirements for COMP 599 at McGill University, Fall 2022.

 ## Abstract